There is a label stuck or jammed in the feed area of my LX Series label printer. How can I remove it and prevent it from happening again?

 Some labels are more susceptible to jamming because of their shape and size.
 Extremely small labels easily come off the liner because there is so little adhesive holding them in place.
 However, any size label can become stuck inside the printer.
 You can reduce the chance of labels coming off and jamming by following these guidelines:

-2. Better Label Design.
-If you still consistently have stuck labels there may be a better way to design your label stock to prevent this.
+2. Better Label Design or Different Label Type.
+If you still consistently have stuck labels, there may be a better way to design your label stock to prevent this.
 For example, if you custom order your label stock you could have us “kiss-cut” the labels so that the waste is left on the roll and then put a black mark between each label on the back to sense the gaps.
 This would eliminate this problem and also make it much easier to overbleed the stock.
-Note: This method would not allow you to use an applicator unless you first manually stripped away the waste after you have printed.
+Note: This method would not allow you to use an applicator unless you first manually strip away the waste after you have printed.